 How do weightlifting belts work?

-Before knowing the mechanism of working of a weightlifting belt, it is first necessary to learn how the body moves while you are carrying out squatting, deadlifting, or pressing heavyweight.
-In normal conditions, the core, also known as the torso is soft and very flexible the same as a sponge.
+Before knowing the belt's mechanism, it is necessary to learn how the body moves while you are carrying out exercises like squatting, deadlifting, or pressing heavyweight.
+In normal conditions, the core, also known as the torso is soft and very flexible just like a sponge.

 To get a hard and rigid core, bracing it is an essential requirement.
 Which typically occurs while you lift or push something substantial.
 Think about pushing a stalled car, for that you have to breathe deeply and hold it along with keeping your core muscles tight, that is how you brace your core.